Relay.app vs. Zapier

 • You're at enterprise scale and need advanced admin controls, SSO, and observability

-• You use niche apps and want access to an 8,000 app integration library
+• You use niche apps and need access to an 8,000+ app integration library

-• You want a full AI orchestration platform (agents + chatbots + Canvas + workflows)
+• You want a full AI orchestration platform spanning agents, chatbots, Canvas, and workflows

 • You prefer a massive template library and established community resources